OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reading.rst

             as is normally done in Python.
     #.
 String - in which case the argument is one of the case keys.

-For example, in the common situation where the user wants to see the last case, they can do
+For example, in the common situation where the user wants to see the last case, they can do:

 .. code-block:: console